pehapkari/pehapkari.cz/packages/blog/data/_posts/2020/2020-05-17-what-future-do-you-want-for-pehapkari.md

 title: "What Future do You Want for Pehapkari"
 author: 1
 perex: |
     Last 2 months gave lot of time to reflect my activities, work and hobbies.
-One of the topic I think about a lot is our Czech PHP Community - [Pehapkari](https://pehapkari.cz/).
+One of the topic I think about a lot is our Czech PHP Community - Pehapkari.
+    <br><br>
     I felt like last year I'm not giving it as much energy as before.
 But why?

 tweet: "New Post on #pehapkari Blog: What Future do You Want for #pehapkari"
 ---